 Trip includes light walking and hiking that is suitable for most fitness levels.

-Please note that if you have booked the “My Own Room” option for this tour, you will receive your own single accommodation for all night stops, with the following exceptions: Day 3 – Overnight bus.
+Please note that if you have booked the “My Own Room” option for this tour, you will receive your own single accommodation for all nights except Day 3 (the overnight bus).

-If you have paid in advance for an arrival transfer, a G Adventures representative will be at the airport to meet you, in the arrival hall between exit doors 2 and 3.
+If you have paid in advance for an arrival transfer, a G Adventures representative will be at the airport to meet you, in the arrival hall in front of La Pica restaurant.
 If for any reason you are not met at the airport, please call our local emergency number.
 If you are unable to make contact for whatever reason, please make your way to the joining point hotel via taxi.

-If you need to contact G Adventures during a situation of dire need, it is best to first call their local G Adventures office.
-If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, so they may return your call and assist you as soon as possible.
+Should you need to contact G Adventures during a situation of dire need, it is best to first call their local office.
+If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, so that they may return your call and assist you as soon as possible.